• Skip to main content

 Just try the above powerlifting workout yourself and see.

-Remember to take a deep breath and hold before and while the weight lowers to your chest.
+Remember to take a deep breath and hold it before and while the weight lowers to your chest.

 Otherwise, you might not have sufficient core stability to push the weight off your chest.

-Also, never do 3-second pauses without a spotter.
+Also, NEVER do 3-second pauses without a spotter.

 You do not need a calorie calculator to get fit.